nuestroturno/nuestroturno/README.md

-- 👋 Hi, I’m @nuestroturno
+- 👋 Hi, we're @nuestroturno
-- 👀 I’m interested in ...
+- 👀 We're a group interested in the intersection between politics and design.
-- 🌱 I’m currently learning ...
+- 🌱 We're working with female politicians in Colombia, hightlighting their reality and work.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ We're looking to collaborate on any project that comes our way!
-- 📫 How to reach me ...
+- 📫 Contact us: nuestroturnocontacto@gmail.com // twitter: // instagram //

 <!---
 nuestroturno/nuestroturno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.